Frequently Asked Questions

 The answer for both is “Yes”.

-We have released a native Quest version on October 20, 2021, on Oculus Quest App Lab: https://www.oculus.com/experiences/quest/4336749139724039/
+We have released a native Quest version on the official store on February 09, 2023: https://www.oculus.com/experiences/quest/4336749139724039/

-By the way, if you do have a gaming-ready PC and Oculus Link cable, you can also play the game by connecting it to the PC and either starting the Oculus version of PowerBeatsVR or going through SteamVR.
+By the way, if you do have a gaming-ready PC and Oculus Link cable, you can also play the game by connecting it to the PC and either starting the Oculus Rift version of PowerBeatsVR or going through SteamVR.

 You can also play wireless with only little effort via Air Link, Virtual Desktop and Sidequest, depending on your setup.

-As on PC, the game on Quest is able to open local music files (MP3, FLAC, OGG, and WAV).
-These files need to be placed on the Quest device first to be openable.
-Thus, you need to connect your Quest via a basic USB cable to your PC (no Link/Air Link/Sideloading needed), and then just copy the music files over.
-It’s not important where you place them, because you can navigate the local file system from within PowerBeatsVR.
+As on PC, the app on Quest is able to open local music files (MP3, FLAC, OGG, and WAV).
+These files need to be placed on the Quest device first before they can be used.
+To do this, connect your Quest to your PC using a simple USB cable (no Link/Air Link/Sideloading needed).
+A popup will appear in your Quest asking you to give the connected device access to your files.
+Accept the popup and then simply copy the music files over with the file browser on your PC.

-You have no computer or laptop for transferring files?
-Well, you can use the Oculus browser to navigate to a website where you can download your music files.
-You could navigate to some cloud storage for instance, or you can visit a website that offers free music downloads.
+Well, you can use the Meta web browser to navigate to a website where you can download your music files.
+You could navigate to some cloud storage, for instance, or you can visit a website that offers free music downloads.

 You want to transfer files via an Apple computer?
 By default, you won’t see the Quest storage when connecting it via USB.
 But there is a way to connect your Apple device to your Quest.

 A PowerBeatsVR song layout is a .json file whose file name is the name of the original music file it was created for, for example “Duran Duran – Ordinary World.json”.
 These files get placed into the Layouts/ directory within the PowerBeatsVR folder.
-For Steam, this folder resides in Steam/steamapps/common/PowerBeatsVR/PowerBeatsVR_Data/Layouts (Viveport/Oculus varies).
+For Steam, this folder resides in Steam/steamapps/common/PowerBeatsVR/PowerBeatsVR_Data/Layouts (Viveport/Meta varies).

 You also need the music file corresponding to the JSON file, which needs to have the exact same name (including lower and upper case) – before the file ending.
 For example, for the JSON file above, the file may be named “Duran Duran – Ordinary World.mp3”.
 Its not important where the Music file is placed, so it does not need to be in the Layouts directory (in fact, we recommend to place it somewhere else, for example in /Music).

 Unfortunately, this is an inherent issue of the experimental Oculus multi-account feature: Every account has its own folder structure and can’t access folders or files of the other accounts.
 This means, that only the main account can see those files that you’ve copied to your Quest while being on the main account.
 But there is also another problem: You won’t see the Quest device when connecting it to your computer via USB cable while being on your secondary or third account.
 This makes it quite difficult to copy audio files to your additional accounts.
-We don’t know why Facebook has implemented those restrictions, but we’ve reported that issue and hope they will fix it soon.
+We don’t know why Meta has implemented those restrictions, but we’ve reported that issue and hope they will fix it soon.

 Obviously, we are biased on this question, but here is what others have to say: